Warnock, Walker verbally spar in heated GA Senate debate - NewsBreak

 In a post-debate interview with NewsNation’s Leland Vittert , Walker again refuted Warnock’s claim he had ever posed as a police officer and said he has “worked with law enforcement” and carries the badge on him “all the time.”

 “I have trained with FBI, I have supported men and women in blue for years,” Walker said.
-“This is not something that I just happened to do, so they lied about it.”Poll: Who won the Warnock-Walker debate?
+“This is not something that I just happened to do, so they lied about it.”DOJ appeals special master in Trump document case

 On the subject of personal integrity, Warnock did not directly answer multiple questions about a report that an apartment building owned by him and his church had been evicting tenants who in some cases owed just $25 in unpaid rent.